 Cancer registrars are data information specialists that capture a complete history, diagnosis, treatment, and health status for every cancer patient in the U.S. The data provide essential information to researchers, healthcare providers, and public health officials to better monitor and advance cancer treatments, conduct research, and improve cancer prevention and screening programs.

-Information on to become a cancer registrar is outline below.
+Information on how to become a cancer registrar is outlined below.
 If you have questions, please contact Mary Maul, Manager of Education Programs at 703-299-6640 Ext.
 314 or e-mail her at firstname.lastname@example.org.

 Traditionally, cancer registrars were trained on the job.
 Today, formal education programs at community colleges around the country teach cancer data management.
 Curricula include cancer and its management, medical terminology, anatomy and physiology, biostatistics and epidemiology, cancer data abstracting, database record management, cancer program management, cancer registry procedures, informatics, and much more.

 The Certified Tumor Registrar credential demonstrates a requisite knowledge and professional competence needed within the cancer registry.
 It is nationally recognized in the recruitment and retention of registry personnel.
 NCRA’s certification board—the Council on Certification—develops and administers the CTR exam.
 Over 5,000 individuals have attained the CTR credential.
 Hospitals accredited by the Commission on Cancer require all case abstracting be performed by a CTR.

 Most hospitals and central cancer registries require their employees to hold the CTR credential.
 Individuals may be hired without having the CTR credential, though most employment opportunities do ask for it.